-Decades later, after investigators discovered that same youthful genius was now a reclusive murderer responsible for a horrific series of bombings that killed three people and injured 23, they took an interest in the three-year experiment that Kaczynski would later describe as “the worst experience" of his life.
+After investigators discovered in 1996 that the former youthful genius was now a reclusive murderer responsible for a horrific series of bombings that killed three people and injured 23, they took an interest in the three-year experiment that Kaczynski would later describe as “the worst experience" of his life.

 The study clearly violated today's ethical standards.